Crul/apzGen/README.md

 now you should see the application in http://localhost/

 ## application definition structure
-edit definition.js to change the configuration:
+edit definition.js to change the configuration
 ```
 define(['src/apzDefinitionHelper'],
 	function (apzDefinitionHelper) {